 Convict indents often record to whom a convict was assigned, as well as their trade or profession.

-Ancestry.com can be accessed from any PC in the Library via the Library's eResources.
-You may also be able to access Ancestry.com by visiting your local library.
+Ancestry can be accessed from any PC in the Library - visit our eResources portal and search for this database under the Browse eResources tab.
+You may also be able to access Ancestry by visiting your local library.

 Microfilmed and other material

 Information about assignment of convicts in New South Wales can be found on a number of microfiche resources in the Library's Newspapers and Family History zone: